numeroflip/reactnd-project-myreads-starter/README.md

 <!-- ![](review.gif) -->
 ### Description

 This is a study project I made, almost from zero.
 Only a small HTML/CSS base was provided, which I ended up modifyng a lot, beacuse it was ugly :) .The goal was to solidify knowledge while learning React, React-router and state management.
 Meanwhile I started to wonder what would be the best way to handle CSS, and found out about styled-components, which I ended up using a lot.
 I like that for sure.
-It was part of Udacity-s [React developer](https://www.udacity.com/course/react-nanodegree--nd019) curriculum.
+First I handled state with classes, but later refactored it to use functions with hooks, It was part of Udacity-s [React developer](https://www.udacity.com/course/react-nanodegree--nd019) curriculum.

 #### Technologies used
 * HTML/CSS/JS
-* React
+* React (with hooks)
 * Styled components

 #### Prerequisites